User-from-BiliBili/PVZ2C_IPA/README.md

-This is where Plants VS Zombies 2 Chinese Version's IPA and RSB files are uploaded
+This is where Plants VS Zombies 2 Chinese Version's IPA files are uploaded